briandunnington/roku-like-a-hurricane/docs/_posts/init_order.md

 Summary: Understanding the component initialization order and some potential gotchas
 Category: Patterns

-Roku's documenation contains [a good article][RokuInitializationOrder] about component initialization order.
+Roku's documentation contains [a good article][RokuInitializationOrder] about component initialization order.
 Specifically, it states:

 > Instances of components defined in an XML file follow a well-defined initialization order when they are created.
 >